You are here

 All districts are required to hold a budget hearing.
 Wis Stat § 120.08 requires every common and union high school district to hold an annual meeting.
 Common and Union High School (UHS) school districts are required to hold the budget hearing at the same time and place as the annual meeting per Wis Stat § 120.08.

-Per Wis Stat § 65.90(4), "not less than 15 days, and in the case of common school districts, not less than 10 days, after the publication of the proposed budget and the notice of hearing thereon a public hearing shall be held at the time and place stipulated at which any resident or taxpayer of the governmental unit shall have an opportunity to be heard on the proposed budget.
+Per Wis Stat § 65.90(4), "Not fewer than 15 days or, in the case of common school districts, as defined under s.
+115.01 (3), not fewer than 10 days, after the publication of the proposed budget and the notice of hearing thereon a public hearing shall be held at the time and place stipulated at which any resident or taxpayer of the governmental unit shall have an opportunity to be heard on the proposed budget.
 The budget hearing may be adjourned from time to time.
-In school districts holding an annual meeting, the time and place of the budget hearing shall be the time and place of the annual meeting."
+In school districts holding an annual meeting the time and place of the budget hearing shall be the time and place of the annual meeting."

 Class 1 Notice